This topic includes instructions for troubleshooting issues related to Tableau Server licensing.

 - The Server Administrator user with a Creator licence who logged in most recently is reassigned to an Explorer licence, and then the second Server Administrator with a Creator licence is reassigned to the remaining Explorer licence.

 - The user with the Creator licence becomes unlicensed.

 Server Administrator site role is unchanged when using a Creator licence

 Server Administrators gain Creator capabilities if Creator licences are available in Tableau Server, with no change to their site role name.
 All other Tableau Server and Tableau Cloud users gain Creator licences only if assigned to a site role that includes Creator in its name.

 Licences are not immediately available

 When you add a role-based licence to Tableau Server, those licences become available to all users when you restart Tableau Server.

-A user with a Viewer licence cannot open Tableau Server or Tableau Online workbooks from Tableau Desktop
+A user with a Viewer licence cannot open Tableau Server or Tableau Cloud workbooks from Tableau Desktop

-A user with a Viewer licence who also has a separate Tableau Desktop licence will be unable to open workbooks on Tableau Server or Tableau Online using Tableau Desktop.
-To open workbooks such using Tableau Desktop, that user will need an Explorer or Creator licence on Tableau Server or Tableau Online.
+A user with a Viewer licence who also has a separate Tableau Desktop licence will be unable to open workbooks on Tableau Server or Tableau Cloud using Tableau Desktop.
+To open workbooks using Tableau Desktop, that user will need an Explorer or Creator licence on Tableau Server or Tableau Cloud.